Do Probiotics Make You Poop?

 In recent years, probiotics found in food and supplements have been touted as helping to support digestive health since most of the probiotics in the body live in the gastrointestinal tract.

 Constipation treatment with probiotics is complex.
-In some systematic reviews and meta-analyses, probiotics have been found to improve stool frequency, consistency, and whole gut transit time (how long it takes the waste to become faecal matter and be eliminated).
+In some systematic reviews and meta-analyses, probiotics have been found to improve stool frequency, consistency, and whole gut transit time (the time it takes for waste to become faecal matter and be eliminated).
 Furthermore, functional constipation may be treated with Bifidobacterium lactis (B. lactis), a probiotic.
 An earlier study showed that the same probiotic, B.lactis, was not effective for mild chronic constipation.

 Both reports conclude that further studies are needed to understand the strain-specific effects of probiotics on constipation and recommend a specific probiotic for constipation.